Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2: Restoration formula of cluster algebras of rank 2

 \section{Restoration formula of cluster algebras of rank 2}

 We proved that cluster variables are uniquely determined by their $f$-vectors for cluster algebras of rank 2 in the previous section.
 In this section, we describe these cluster variables explicitly in the case that coefficients are the principal ones.
-By this descriptions, we establish a way to restore $F$-polynomials from $f$-vectors.
-In this section, we assume that $\Acal(B)$ has the following initial matrix:
+By this description, we establish a way to restore $F$-polynomials from $f$-vectors.
+Throughout this section, we assume that $\Acal(B)$ has the following initial matrix:

-We do not assume $bc\geq 4$, thus cluster algebras of finite type and rank 2 ($A_2,B_2,G_2$ Dynkin types) are included.
+We do not assume $bc\geq 4$, thus cluster algebras of finite type and rank 2 ($A_2,B_2,G_2$ Dynkin types) are contained.
+Unless otherwise noted, we assume that seeds, cluster variables, clusters, $f$-vectors, $d$-vectors, $F$-matrices, and $D$-matrices are those of $\Acal(B)$.

 A previous work \cite{llz} has given a cluster expansions formula in the case that $\PP=\{1\}$.
 This formula restores the expressions of cluster variables by the initial ones from their $d$-vectors.
 We start with an explanation of this formula.